 Classes are the hardest things to tuck away with you on board, unless you’re a fitness instructor with access to endless new rounds of some format or another.
-Sure, there are DVDs and streaming workout options (I’m partial to my Beachbody On Demand service myself), but if you are a fan of getting your sweat on with a roomful of like-minded people, that’s hard to duplicate on board.
+Sure, there are DVDs and streaming workout options (I’m partial to my Beachbody On Demand service myself - and I am always here to help you with that!), but if you are a fan of getting your sweat on with a roomful of like-minded people, that’s hard to duplicate on board.
 That one you may have to wait until you’re somewhere you can drop in on a class.
-Or, if you really love the inspiration and step-by-step guidance and camaraderie, talk your sailing partner into joining you for a workout video!
+Or, if you really love the inspiration and step-by-step guidance and camaraderie, talk your sailing partner into joining you for a workout video (contact me for advice!)

 Start looking around your boat and see what you can use.
 These ideas are only a starting point - don’t let the lack of specialized equipment deter your onboard exercise routine!